The Peripheral: Plot

 The novel begins sometime in the near-future in a small town in rural America.
 Flynne Fisher works at a local 3D printing shop and lives with her mother and her brother Burton, who sustained brain trauma from cybernetic implants he received while serving in the U.S. Marine Corps' elite Haptic Recon unit.
 When Burton heads to another town to counter-protest the protests of a religious extremist group known as Luke 4:5, he asks her to take over his job working security in a video game/virtual world for a supposedly Colombian company called Milagros Coldiron.
 Flynne takes the job and notices the game world looks suspiciously like London, but far more empty and more futuristic.
 Piloting a security quadcopter, she fends off paparazzi drones from an unknown woman's high-rise apartment.
 On the second night of doing so she witnesses a man and a woman out on a balcony, where the woman is apparently killed and gruesomely devoured by a swarm of nanobots; Flynne is uncertain whether this is real or part of a virtual game.

 The novel alternates between Flynne's experiences and those of Wilf Netherton, a publicist who lives in the early 22nd century, seventy years later than Flynne's time, and several decades after an apocalyptic period known as the Jackpot took place.
 As the book begins, Wilf is working with Daedra West, an American artist/celebrity/diplomat, on establishing relations with a group of deformed native humans known as "Patchers," on an enormous cultivated garbage patch in the Pacific Ocean.
 However, Daedra's reckless behavior triggers her personal security system, killing all the Patchers and their boss, Hamed al-Habib.
 Wilf is fired (he assumes; he doesn't check his mail) and goes to his friend Lev Zubov's house.
 Lev, the son of a powerful and wealthy Russian family that moved to Britain several generations ago, is a "continua enthusiast."
 He has introduced Wilf to "stubs" which are alternate pasts whose futures begin to deviate from the ones that lead to his and Wilf's present at the moment contact is made from their present - a contact only possible in a data sense and only made possible by a mysterious quantum computer running in China.
 Milagros Coldiron is Zubov's front organization for accessing the stub in which Flynne and Burton live.
-Inhabitants of Flynne's time are able to access the early 22nd century of Zubov and Netherton via headsets built using a 3D printer and technological knowhow passed back to them from the 22nd century.
+Inhabitants of Flynne's time are able to access the early 22nd century of Zubov and Netherton via headsets built using a 3D printer and technological know-how passed back to them from the 22nd century.
 These headsets allow the wearer's consciousness to inhabit and control a 'peripheral' a.k.a. an artificial physical human body in the 22nd century.
 Using this technology, Wilf had hired Burton Fisher from his stub to act as drone security for Daedra's sister, Aelita, as a novelty gift to her.